mgdevelopment-nl/react-native-rabbitmq/README.md

     virtualhost: 'vhost',
     ttl: 10000, // Message time to live
     ssl: true, // Enable ssl connection, make sure the port is 5671 or an other ssl port
-    verifyPeer: true, // Wether or not to verify the peer
+    verifyPeer: true, // Whether or not to verify the peer
     pkcs12: '...', // We expect a base64 encoded #pkcs12 file
     pkcs12Password: 'myPassword', // The password used for the #pkc12 file });